darkenphp/docs/contents/middleware.md

 # Middleware

-Middleware are only handled when @(Darken\Config\PagesConfigInterface) is implemented.
+Middleware are only handled when @()Darken\Config\PagesConfigInterface is implemented.
 Middleware are classes that can intercept the request and response objects.
 They are executed in the order they are added to the middleware stack.
-Middleware can be used to modify the request and response objects, for example to add headers or to modify the body.
+Middleware can be used to modify the request and response objects, for example to add headers or modify the body.

-## Global
+## Global Middleware

 Global middleware are executed on every request.
 They are added to the middleware stack in the configuration.